Lead Pastor: Zeke Pipher

 Zeke is a regular contributor to Deer & Deer Hunting, Petersen’s Bowhunting, and Whitetail News magazines.
 The Piphers live on an acreage in central Nebraska, a mile from the Platte River—the perfect place to hike, hunt, fish, camp, swim, chop wood, and run their dogs, Ezra & Hazel.
 For more information, check out Zeke’s other websites: www.thewildmountain.com and www.zekepipher.com.

 JJ grew up on a farm near Aurora.
-He and his wife Carol have four kids (or five, depending on the weekend).
+He and his wife Carol have four kids (plus a bonus cutie a couple weekends each month).
 They have been at Heartland since 2008.
 Before coming to Heartland, JJ was a teacher and worked for a family policy organization in Lincoln.
-He enjoys hanging out with students and pointing them to Jesus, taking mission trips to Utah and Colorado, talking about apologetics, adding and subtracting numbers, and arguing about politics.
+He enjoys hanging out with students and pointing them to Jesus, taking mission trips to Utah and Colorado, teaching on Christian worldview and apologetics, and talking about politics.

-JJ enjoys reading and traveling, and has an unhealthy obsession with the Huskers, Chiefs, and Royals.
+JJ enjoys reading and traveling, and he’s always happy to talk about the Huskers, Chiefs, and Royals (and Eagles and Bison!).
 He spends most of his free time trying to figure out how Millie (the family lab) keeps getting off her leash.

 Pastor of Spiritual Formation: Nathan Musgrave